 Carefully place paper straight down in ink.

-With straight edge, scrap off any excess foam shaving cream and scrap into extra dish.
-Set aside to dry.
+Lastly, with straight edge, scrap off any excess foam shaving cream and scrap into extra dish.
+Then, set aside to dry.
 These can be put flat on a protective surface or hung to dry.
 The type of paper will depend on how long it takes to dry.
 IE: regular paper takes longer than photo paper.

 - Scrap Booking

 - 3D Paper Crafts (such as flowers, containers, etc)